Ensemble Learning Based Classification Algorithm Recommendation: Related Work

-For meta-feature collection, different kinds of data set characterization methods have been proposed from different perspectives of a classification problem, including i) statistic and information-theory based method, which extracts the statistic (e.g., mean value, standard deviation etc.) and information theory based measures (e.g., entropy, signal to noise ratio, etc.) as the meta-features \cite{brazdil2003ranking,gama2000cascade,Engels98usinga}; ii) model structure based method, which first maps the classification problem into a special data structure (e.g., decision tree) and then extracts the properties of the structure as the meta-features \cite{Bensusan1998god,peng2002improved}; iii) land-marking based method, which characterizes a classification problem by the performance metrics of a set of simple learners (also referred to as land-marker) on the problem \cite{Pfahringer00meta,Bensusan2000casa,jain2000statistical,duin2004characterization}; iv) problem complexity based method, which extracts a set of measures reflecting the source of the difficulty to solve a classification problem as the meta-features \cite{ho2002complexity,elizondo2009estimation}; and v) structural information based method, which uses structural information based feature vectors to characterize the classification problems \cite{song2012automatic}.
+For meta-feature collection, different types of data set characterization methods have been proposed from different perspectives of a classification problem, including i) statistical and information-theoretic methods, which extracts the statistic (e.g., mean value, standard deviation etc.) and information theory based measures (e.g., entropy, signal to noise ratio, etc.) as the meta-features \cite{brazdil2003ranking,gama2000cascade,Engels98usinga}; ii) model structure based method, which first maps the classification problem into a special data structure (e.g., decision tree) and then extracts the properties of the structure as the meta-features \cite{Bensusan1998god,peng2002improved}; iii) land-marking based method, which characterizes a classification problem by the performance metrics of a set of simple learners (also referred to as land-marker) on the problem \cite{Pfahringer00meta,Bensusan2000casa,jain2000statistical,duin2004characterization}; iv) problem complexity based method, which extracts a set of measures reflecting the source of the difficulty to solve a classification problem as the meta-features \cite{ho2002complexity,elizondo2009estimation}; and v) structural information based method, which uses structural information based feature vectors to characterize the classification problems \cite{song2012automatic}.
 All these meta-features have been employed to construct algorithm recommendation models and given us some useful guidelines for picking up appropriate algorithms.

 Nevertheless, these recommendation models are usually constructed on a single kind of meta-features by a single learner.
 As we know, an ensemble learner combining a set of single learners in a specific way (e.g., weighted or unweighted voting) is usually much more accurate than the single learners \cite{dietterichl2002ensemble,dietterich2000ensemble,dvzeroski2004combining}.
-But there are few researches of constructing recommendation models by the ensemble learners.
+However, relatively little work has studied how to construct algorithm recommendation models using ensemble learners.